Cabinet Food Specialist

 Victor Gouk Siu Teck

 My name is Victor Gouk and I grew up in a place called Kuala Lumpur in Malaysia.
-I am currently working at Hygge at Clifton Bay as a pastry chef.
+I am currently working at Hygge at Clifton Bay as Head Chef.
 I gained this interest in cooking and baking since I was a little boy, thanks to the childhood spent in my family's Cafe business. since then, I have pursued my interest and finished college study to carry on the journey of my career.
 Now, I have been working in this industry for over 6 years and through these 6 years, I've experienced working in different variations of food service such as banquet, bakery, cafe as well as fine dining restaurant.
 The beauty of being a chef has allowed me to travel around the world to experience different food and culture, and I believe, this is why the destiny brings me here.
 A lot of movies are about life but mine are like a slice of cake, and I'm here to share this "slice of cake" and to enjoy all the small little things and memories that will be added to it here at Hygge at Clifton Bay.

 My name is Andre Takahara, I have been working in the hospitality industry since I was 15 years old, my first job was at the Mc Donald's close to my house, didn't take long until I wanted to learn something different and I went to work at my neighbors restaurant.
 From there I started studying to be a chef.
 When I was 1 year deep into the course I realized that I wasn't learning fast enough, due to a lack of technology on the campuses in Brazil, so I decided to go to Australia to get top quality lessons at Le Cordon Bleu and stayed there for 2 years, worked in many places as I was learning.
 The best one was The Iceberg dining room and bar, a two hats restaurant where I stayed for 3 intense months where I worked 16 hours shifts and felt the extreme pressures of a kitchen.
 That thought a lot about how to behave in any place.
-When I finished my course I head back to Brazil, had a good job as the Head Chef in a kitchen but didn’t find what I was looking for back home, so I knew I had to go out to the world again, came to New Zealand, studied my Advanced diploma at Le Cordon Bleu in Wellington while working in the hotel industry and finally found Hygge, a place where I have been working for the past 6 months as a Senior chef and have been challenged to grow as a professional everyday.
+When I finished my course I head back to Brazil, had a good job as the Head Chef in a kitchen but didn’t find what I was looking for back home, so I knew I had to go out to the world again, came to New Zealand, studied my Advanced diploma at Le Cordon Bleu in Wellington while working in the hotel industry and finally found Hygge, a place where I have been working for the past 6 months as a Senior chef, and now Senior Sous Chef, whee I am challenged to grow as a professional everyday.